 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

-It’s the holidays: why not go all out and make something (somewhat) time consuming?
+It’s the holidays: why not go all out and make something (somewhat) time-consuming?
 Enjoy!

 Turkey-Shaped Popcorn Balls